 It’s confronting learning about the horrific animal suffering that goes on behind closed doors, but we hope this page will help answer some common questions without exposing the reader to too many shocking images.

-Some of the lucky ones…
+some of the lucky ones…

 Videos like this one produced by the wonderful people at Mino Valley Farm Sanctuary (Northern Spain) remind us that there are glimmers of hope, always.
 Watch eight rescued laboratory rabbits experience their first taste of freedom!

-Animal-testing in 60 Seconds
+animal-testing in 60 seconds

 Animals as Products

-Many breeds of animals are used including dogs, cats, monkeys, mice, rats, rabbits, sheep, pigs.
+Globally, many breeds of animals are used including dogs, cats, monkeys, mice, rats, rabbits, sheep, pigs.
 These animals are often referred to as ‘products’, not animals.

 One animal dies in a laboratory in the USA every second, in Japan every two seconds and in the UK every twelve seconds – British Union for the Abolition of Vivisection (BUAV).
 See Australia’s national statistics here.